bozvatic/app_radar-protype/content/blog/thirdpost/index.md

 ---
-title: 'iOS 12: What does it mean for App Developers'
+title: 'Paid vs. Organic Mobile User Acquisition – A comparison'
-description: 'Blog post 2'
+description: 'Blog post 3'
-content: 'How does user acquisition for mobile apps and games work?
-We cover two most common ways of growing your user base: organic and paid user acquisition, and give you an overview and inspiring tips on how to attract more users.'
+content: 'iOS 12 has arrived and it’s time to get to know it.
+What changed?
+How can help your app or game’s success?'
-date: 'September 19, 2018'
+date: 'November 20, 2018'
 menu: 'main'
 author: 'Elisa'
 image: '/images/feature_image.jpg'